SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 ## Displaying charts
 I already have 3 templates that have the necessary data to track days by weeks, weeks by months, and months by days.
 But I know Not every one is going to use the same setup so here I'll attempt to explain how the code block works.

 The raw setup should look something like this.

 Currently, for this to work it has to be a `dataviewjs` code block, and you have to call functions with the `customJS` plugin, and you have to call specific functions from specific classes, one for displaying Daily notes information, one for displaying weekly notes information and one for Monthly notes information.

-You can display a year's data either by daily notes, or weekly notes, or monthly notes.

-the reason I made it this way ; is to provide different options, but also to avoid overcrowding the charts with data points and labels.
+You can display a year's data either by daily notes, or weekly notes, or monthly notes. the reason I made it this way ; is to provide different options, but also to avoid overcrowding the charts with data points and labels.

 - A Year can be display months data, weeks data, or days data.
 - A month can be display weeks data, or days data.
 - A week can only display days data.

-And Just to stay safe I'll include a setup example for all those cases with comments in the setup code to explain what  needs to be explained.
+And Just to stay safe I'll include a setup example for all those cases with comments in the setup code to explain what  needs to be explained